Bethesda Terrace and Fountain: Bethesda Terrace

 Bethesda Terrace and Fountain form the northern end of the Central Park Mall.
 The mall, which runs from approximately 65th to 73rd Streets, is the only formal feature in the park's original blueprint, the Greensward Plan.
 Bethesda Terrace is divided into two levels: the upper level (corresponding to the Mall) and the lower level (corresponding to the fountain).
 The upper level carries a carriage road, which corresponds to 72nd Street.
 The carriage road, which forms part of the park drives' essential circulation pattern, is supported by a wrought-iron box-girder bridge, concealed beneath a stone cladding.
 The lower level, which faces The Ramble and Lake to the north, is formally known as the Esplanade.
 This portion consists of a flagstone plaza with stone parapets and plantings to the west and east, as well as Bethesda Fountain in the center.

 South of 72nd Street, a central stairway descends to an arcade underneath the street.
-The ceiling of the arcade has Minton encaustic tiles designed by Mould.
+The ceiling of the arcade has Minton encaustic tiles designed by Jacob Wrey Mould.
 There are 14,000 such tiles; most of them are part of the original design, but three panels of replacement tiles were installed during the 2000s renovation.
 When the park opened, one observer referred to the arcade as a "large and delightfully cool hall".

 North of the street, a pair of stairs descends two flights to the lower plaza.
 The stairs contain stone balustrades with carvings of birds and plants.
 Jacob Wrey Mould designed the balustrades' sculptural details.
 The decorations largely contain motifs representing the seasons, similar to illustrations in classical illuminated manuscripts.
 These include lambs' heads representing spring; butterflies and berries for summer; holly leaves, pine boughs, pine cones, and birds for fall; and firewood for winter.
 Other motifs were also used in the balustrades, including ice skates, signifying winter; a rooster, signifying longer days in the spring and summer; and a witch on a broomstick, signifying Halloween.
 At the tops of the stairs, the balustrade on 72nd Street contains a scroll motif with birds and flowering plants.

 Bethesda Fountain

 Bethesda Fountain is the central feature on the lower level of the terrace.
 The pool is centered by a fountain sculpture designed by Emma Stebbins in 1868 and unveiled in 1873.
-Also called the Angel of the Waters, the statue refers to Healing the paralytic at Bethesda, a story from the Gospel of John about an angel blessing the Pool of Bethesda, giving it healing powers.
+Also called the Angel of the Waters, the statue refers to the biblical healing of a disabled man at Bethesda, a story from the Gospel of John about an angel blessing the Pool of Bethesda, giving it healing powers.
 It was the only statue funded by the city in the original design for the park.
 Stebbins was the first woman to receive a public commission for a major work of art in New York City.